Throat Feels Dry? 7 Reasons You Might Have A Dry Throat

 A dry, sore, and itchy throat has often proved to arise because of tonsillitis.
 The tonsils are thick lumps at the back of the throat that advocate in fighting viruses, bacteria, and several infections.

 But when a virus or bacteria proves to be too strong, inflammation of the tonsils takes place.
 Due to this inflammation, the tonsils become swollen with red patches and a person begins to make hoarse sounds when speaking.
-This along with the swelling of lymph nodes is a complete package that curbs the maintaining of water and saliva in the throat.
+This along with the swelling of lymph nodes is a complete package that curbs the maintenance of water and saliva in the throat.

 In fact, the saliva can not even stick on to the tonsils anymore as the inflammation creates a rugged surface which the saliva slides off.
 It is for this very reason that the throat feels, dry, sore, scratchy, and uncomfortable.